Champagne Bottle Sizes: From Piccolo to Melchisedech Explained

 Why is the Magnum Bottle So Special?

-From my years of experience with champagne, I swear by Magnum bottles, and this has scientifically sound reasons:
+From what I've learned about champagne over the years, I swear by Magnum bottles, and this has scientifically sound reasons:

 Optimal Ratio of Liquid to Air